lovasko/tabl/README.md

 ```

 ### Alignment
-The first major feature of the `Text.Tabl` library is the ability to
-specify the alignment of each column of the table.
-The library provides
-three alignment options represented by the `Alignment` data type.
-It's
+The library provides three alignment options on per-column basis
+represented by the `Alignment` data type and its constructors:
-three constructors: `AlignLeft`, `AlignCentre` and `AlignRight` denote the
-left, centre and right alignments respectively.
+ * `AlignLeft`
+ * `AlignCentre`
+ * `AlignRight`

 It is possible, much like with Haskell functions and their arguments, to
-only partially specify the table alignments, starting from the left.
-The
+only partially specify the table alignments, starting from the left-most
-default alignment is `AlignLeft` - which means that passing the empty list
+column.
+The default alignment is `AlignLeft` - which means that passing
-`[]` as the list of alignments to the `tabl` function will result in a
+the empty list `[]` as the list of alignments to the `tabl` function will
-table with all columns and their respective cells aligned to the left.
+result in a table with all columns and their respective cells aligned to

-The examples sections below provides a variety of use-cases for many
-combinations.
+the left.

 ### Decoration
-The second of the two major added values provided by the `Text.Tabl`
+Another added value by the `Text.Tabl` module is the process of decorating
-library is the process of decorating the table by visually separating both
+the table by visually separating columns and rows.
+Both the decoration
-and/or rows.
-Both the decoration process and decoration interface are
+process and decoration interface are decomposed into two dimensions:
-decomposed into two dimensions: horizontal and vertical, while both at
-being treated equally.
+horizontal and vertical, while both at being treated equally.

 Each space between two rows or two columns is indexed, where the top and
 left spaces share the index zero.
 Therefore, if a table is comprised of
-`n` rows, there are `0..n` positions that could possibly hold decoration.
+`n` rows, there are (inclusive) `0..n` positions that could possibly hold
+decoration.

 The description of the decoration is embodied in the `Decoration` type,
-specifically within one (or more) of it's constructors:
+specifically within one (or more) of its constructors:
  * `DecorNone`
  * `DecorAll`
  * `DecorInner`